NBA DRAFT SCOUTING REPORT

 He’s a good decision maker with the ball, doing a good job of orchestrating the offense, setting up teammates for open shots and knowing when to look for his own shot.
 It helps playing with a great backcourt mate in Jared Butler and other talented players but his passing and play-making really stands out.

 His FT shooting is below par and really needs to improve for him to be a trusted ball handler in the clutch.

 As mentioned, he’s a great defender who really gets after the ball.
 He has true lock-down ability and brings a ton of value on the defensive end of the court.

 The kind of competitor you want to have on your team.

 Doesn’t have ideal size at just over 6-1 in shoes.

 - Jarrett Jack but with a smoother offensive game.

-mid first round pick in the 2021 NBA Draft
+late lottery to mid first round pick in the 2021 NBA Draft

 2021 Point Guard Rankings